Kruci-no/Chafee-Infante-ComputerAssistedProof/README.md

 $$

 where $n$ depends on the size of initial condtiodin.

-For the proof of existence of attracting orbit we can set mainC0Size -  the number of modes taken for the differential inclusion, fullC0Size - the number of modes represented exsplicitly.
+For the C0 computation we set: mainC0Size -  the number of modes taken for the differential inclusion, fullC0Size - the number of modes represented exsplicitly.
+The rigrous C0 integration is done in odd subspace of Fourier coefficients.

+For the C1 we set
+mainC1Size -  the number of modes taken for the differential inclusion, fullC1Size - the number of modes represented exsplicitly.